HMS Forward (1805): History

-During the War of 1812, Forward was present off the Gulf Coast.
 Forward and a transport were the last remaining vessels in the vicinity of the British post at Prospect Bluff.
-On 16 May they evacuated the last of the garrison there.
+On 16 May, they evacuated the last of the garrison there.
 Edward Nicolls, Woodbine, and the Redstick Creek leader Josiah Francis, arrived at Amelia Island, in East Florida on 7 June 1815, where rumours circulated that the officers were seeking either to obtain British possession of Florida from Spain, or at least to arm and supply the Florida factions resisting American territorial expansion.
-(In fact, Nicolls had been heading to the Bahamas, and had unintentionally ended up in Florida.)
+(In fact, Nicolls had been heading to the Bahamas, and had unintentionally ended up in East Florida.)
 Forward arrived in Bermuda, and disembarked her passengers on 28 June.
-Edward Nicolls embarked on the Forward on 29 June 'for passage to England', and disembarked at Portsmouth on 13 September 1815.
+Edward Nicolls embarked on the Forward on 29 June 'for passage to England', and disembarked at Portsmouth on 13 August 1815.

 Fate

 The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Gun-brig Forward, of 179 tons", "lying at Woolwich" for sale on 14 December 1815.
 Forward was sold on that day for £600 for breaking up.